What is ELD Compliance?

 After December 16, 2019, all non-exempt drivers are required to install FMCSA-registered ELD solutions.

 Initially, the ELD compliance timeline was divided into three phases:

 - Phase 1: Awareness and Transition started from February 16, 2016, and encouraged drivers and carriers to install ELDs or AOBRDs on a voluntary basis.

 - Phase 2: Compliance ran from December 18, 2017, to December 16, 2019.
 During this phase, non-exempt drivers were required to install a compliant ELD solution.
 They could also continue to use AOBRDs if the devices were installed before December 18, 2017.

-- Phase 3: Full ELD compliance started from December 16, 2019, and requires all non-exempt commercial drivers and carriers to only use FMCSA-compliant ELDs.
+- Phase 3: Full ELD compliance started from December 16, 2019, and requires all non-exempt commercial drivers and carriers to only use FMCSA-registered ELDs.
 AOBRDs no longer help with ELD mandate compliance.

 Drivers who are exempt from the ELD mandate may not need a compliant ELD solution.
 They can use other methods to record their Hours of Service data.
 However, they should keep proper documentation to support their exclusion from the ELD rule.

 What is the ELD compliance checklist for drivers?